Thanos vs. Night King: Here's who'd win

 Thanos and the Night King actually have a lot in common, from their hive-minded armies to their monstrous weapons.
 Both are supremely intelligent, often anticipating their foes several moves in advance, and both are immortal -- well, until they meet a Stark.

 These similarities would make any fight between the two quite balanced.
-But there are scenarios where I see Thanos winning and others where the Night King would win.
+But there is one big difference between the two: Thanos is alive and the Night King is dead.
+So Thanos' infamous snap in Avengers: Infinity War wouldn't have any effect on the Night King.
+Below are several scenarios where I think Thanos would win and and a few where the Night King would win.

 Powers